 Shelby MT, America's Western Crossroads is located on the crossroads of I-15 and US Hwy 2 in North Central Montana 30 miles south of the US and Canadian border and just an hour from your Glacier Park adventure.

 Shelby's beautiful backdrop is the Sweet Grass Hills.
 Although much of the land is privately owned, these hills provide some excellent hiking and breathtaking views.
 In their shadow is the Golden Triangle, Montana's richest wheat and barley region.

-Our vibrant picturesque business district contains several blocks of locally owned businesses offering clothing, gifts, local art, quilting fabric, souvenirs, restaurants, taverns, and movie theatre.
+Our vibrant picturesque business district contains several blocks of locally owned businesses offering clothing, gifts, local art, quilting fabric, souvenirs, restaurants, and taverns.
 We have nine city parks with a variety of playground equipment, horse shoe and tennis courts and the city swimming pool.
-Shelby has seven motels, several established camping areas and RV facilities that can provide our guests a wonderful overnight stay.
+Shelby has four motels, several established camping areas and RV facilities that can provide our guests a wonderful overnight stay.

 Shelby has one the most beautiful and challenging golf courses in Montana located along the Marias River 5 miles south of town on Exit 358 off I-15.
 The bent grass greens are the largest in the state, offering the serious and recreational golfer a most pleasant experience.

 The Marias Museum of History & Art has displays showcasing homesteading, area history, gold mining, agriculture and Native American artifacts.
 It also includes a special display on the July 4, 1923 World Championship Dempsey- Gibbons boxing match.

 West of Shelby on Hwy.
 2 is the Glacier Wind Farm (south of Hwy 2) and Rim Rock Farm (north of Hwy 2) in Toole and Glacier Counties.
 They are spectacular to look at and the two wind farms have a combined total of 266 towers producing 399 megawatts of electricity.